 Identify, Interpret, or Infer the principle being learned.
 LOCATE THE PRESENTING ISSUE.

 Define and Dissect the principle being studied.
-CRITICAL THINKING 1: move from the issue to a Biblical-theological perspective.
+C: move from the issue to a Biblical-theological perspective.

 Explore and Explain the principle being studied and how you think it applies to the discussion forum.
 CRITICAL THINKING 2.